makerdao/community/governance/polls/Lower PSM Vault Fees  - November 1, 2021.md

   0: Abstain
   1: Yes
   2: No
+start_date: 2021-11-01T16:00:00
+end_date: 2021-11-15T16:00:00
 ---
-# Poll: Lower PSM `tin/tout` parameters - November 1, 2021
+# Poll: Lower PSM Vault Fees - November 1, 2021

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Governance Community.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 1 at 16:00 UTC.

-**This is a binary vote.
-In a binary vote, you may vote for a single option.
-You should vote for the option which you prefer.
-Alternatively, if you would accept either of the two options and have no preference between them, you should vote 'Abstain'.**
+**This is a binary vote.**
+- **You may vote for a single option.**
+- **You should vote for the option which you prefer.**
+- **If you would accept either option, you should vote 'Abstain'.**

 ## Review

-MKR holders can signal if they want to lower `tin` parameters for USDC PSM and USDP PSM as described next:
+The community can vote in this poll to express support or opposition to the following changes:
-  * Lower `tin` for USDC PSM from 0.10% to 0.0%.
+* Lower the [Fee In (`tin`)](https://community-development.makerdao.com/en/learn/governance/module-psm) for PSM-USDP-A from 0.10% to 0.0%.
-  * Lower `tin` for USDP PSM from 0.20% to 0.0%.
+* Lower the [Fee In (`tin`)](https://community-development.makerdao.com/en/learn/governance/module-psm) for PSM-USDC-A from 0.20% to 0.0%.
-The `tout` parameter will remain at 0%.

-    For more information on the `tin/tout` parameters review the [Peg Stability Module documentation](https://community-development.makerdao.com/en/learn/governance/module-psm).
+Note: The [Fee Out (`tout`)](https://community-development.makerdao.com/en/learn/governance/module-psm) is already set to 0%.

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-set-psm-fees-to-0/10894) to inform your position on this issue before voting.

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* Lowering the PSM `tin/tout` parameters to 0.0 % will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
+* These changes will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
 * If the Friday executive passes, then this parameter change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**